The Benefits of Collaborative Divorce

 How do you know if collaborative divorce is right for you and your spouse?
 If you both are respectful towards each other, commit to full disclosure of your assets and debts, and actively participate in a creative dialogue to reach a negotiated settlement then collaborative divorce may be good for you.

 We would be pleased to discuss this with you during a free confidential initial consultation.
-Why not call us today to schedule your appointment at 516 749 5017?
+Call us today to schedule your appointment at 516 749 5017.